feder1402/chatmate/knowledge/structured/New Associate Training/Fast Start Training Comnpanion Guide.md

    - This is your “hot list” of contacts.

 2. **Send your scripts:**
-   - To top 10 prospects: "Hey ________, I am starting a new business, and there’s something I want to show you.
+   - To top 10 potential members: "Hey ________, I am starting a new business, and there’s something I want to show you.
 I figure you may or may not be interested, but it will only take a few minutes.
 If I send you a 3-minute video, will you watch it for me?
 Text me back when you watch it."
    - To other people: “________, you may or may not be interested, but there’s something I want to show you.
 It will only take a few minutes.
 If I send you a 3-minute video, will you watch it?”
    - **For Membership:** Send the link [PPLSIProtect.com](http://PPLSIProtect.com)
    - **For Opportunity:** Send the link [PPLSIEmpower.com](http://PPLSIEmpower.com)